Diet During Your Pregnancy

 The type of diet we encourage during pregnancy refers to fine-tuning your eating habits to ensure you are receiving adequate nutrition for the health of you and your baby.
 Healthy eating during pregnancy is critical to your baby’s growth and development.
-In order to get the nutrients you need, you must eat from a variety of food groups, including fruits and vegetables, breads and grains, protein sources and dairy products.
+In order to get the nutrients you need, you must eat from a variety of food groups, including fruits and vegetables, bread and grains, protein sources and dairy products.

-It is always important to eat a variety of foods throughout the day making certain that you get the nutrients that both you and your baby need.
+It is always important to eat a variety of foods throughout the day making certain you get the nutrients both you and your baby need.
 Here is a look at the food groups and some suggested sources for creating a healthy diet during pregnancy.

 In order to prevent neural tube defects, 0.4 mg of folic acid per day is recommended.
 A good source of folic acid can be found in dark green leafy vegetables (other sources of folic acid include legumes, such as black or lima beans, black-eyed peas, and veal).
 You should have at least 2-4 servings of fruit and 4 or more servings of vegetables daily.

-Breads and Grains: The body’s main source of energy for pregnancy comes from the essential carbohydrates found in breads and grains.
-Whole grain and enriched products provide important nutrients such as iron, B Vitamins, fiber and some protein, even.
-You can also get the required amount of folic acid from fortified bread and cereal.
+Bread and Grains: The body’s main source of energy for pregnancy comes from the essential carbohydrates found in breads and grains.
+Whole grain and enriched products provide important nutrients such as iron, B Vitamins, fiber, and some protein, even.
+You can get the required amount of folic acid from fortified bread and cereal.

 The U.S. RDA recommends about 27 mg per day.
-Lean beef, chicken, lamb, liver, turkey and veal are good options.
-Fish and some seafood can also be a good nutritional choice for pregnancy, within guidelines.
-Fish that contain high levels of mercury should be avoided (Read more about Fish and Mercury Levels).
+Lean beef, chicken, lamb, liver, turkey, and veal are good options.
+Fish and some other seafood can be a good nutritional choice for pregnancy, within guidelines.
+Fish that contain high levels of mercury should be avoided.
+(Read more about Fish and Mercury Levels).
 You should consume at least 3 servings of protein daily.

 Dairy Products: At least 1000 mg of calcium is needed daily to support a pregnancy.
 Calcium is essential for building strong teeth and bones, normal blood clotting, and muscle and nerve function.
 Since your developing baby requires a considerable amount of calcium, your body will take calcium from your bones, if you do not consume enough through your diet (which can lead to future problems, such as osteoporosis).

 Prenatal Vitamins: Although the main source of vitamins and nutrients needed during pregnancy should come from your diet, a daily prenatal vitamin can help fill small gaps—just in case you unintentionally do not get enough key nutrients.
-Prenatal should be taken up to three months before conception, if possible.
+Prenatal vitamins should be taken up to three months before conception, if possible.

-REMEMBER – a prenatal vitamin or any other supplements are only complements to a healthy diet during pregnancy.
+REMEMBER – a prenatal vitamin, or any other supplement can only complement a healthy diet during pregnancy.

 Sample Daily Menu

 The following sample menu will give you some idea of what a pregnant woman should typically consume in a day for a healthy diet during pregnancy.
-Three small but balanced meals and three light snacks throughout the day are a good rule of thumb to ensure you and your baby’s nutritional needs are met.
+Three small, but balanced, meals and three light snacks throughout the day are a good rule of thumb to ensure you and your baby’s nutritional needs are met.

 Breakfast: Oatmeal cereal, banana, 1 slice whole wheat toast, 2 tsp jam, 1 cup skim milk

-Snack: 1 cup yogurt, grapes
+Snack: 1 cup of yogurt, grapes

-Lunch: Turkey and cheese sandwich on whole wheat bread, small bag potato chips, pear, and 1 cup skim milk
+Lunch: Turkey (if deli meat, do not eat cold – heat to steaming to avoid Listeria) and cheese sandwich on whole wheat bread, small bag potato chips, pear, and 1 cup skim milk

-Snack: Raw veggies and low calorie dip
+Snack: Raw veggies and low-calorie dip

 Dinner: 4 oz chicken, 1 cup wild rice, 1 cup veggies, 1 cup skim milk